tldr-pages/tldr/pages/common/gnucash-cli.md

 > A command-line version of GnuCash.
 > More information: <https://gnucash.org>.

-- Get online quotes for currencies and stocks in the file:
+- Get quotes for currencies and stocks specified in a file and print them to stdout:

 `gnucash-cli --quotes get {{path/to/file.gnucash}}`